bitrise-io/devcenter/_articles/en/reviews/detox-testing-draft.md

 Once you are done, you can test your Detox-configured project on Bitrise:

 {% include message_box.html type="important" title="Video recording with Detox" content="Video recording with Detox does NOT work on Bitrise.
-Detox requires hardware acceleration but our machines do not have physical GPUs.
-Therefore you cannot enable hardware acceleration."%}
+[Detox requires hardware acceleration](https://github.com/wix/Detox/blob/master/docs/APIRef.Artifacts.md#video-recording-issues-on-ci) but our machines - on which your build's virtual machine runs - do not have physical GPUs.
+Therefore you cannot enable hardware acceleration on them.
+Sorry!"%}

 1. Create a [release device configuration]() inside `package.json` under the `detox` section.